uc-dataviz/course-notes/06-proj-2.Rmd

 -   Week 1 of project (week of Mon, May 2): Pick a focus for your project.

--   Week 2 of project (week of Mon, May 9): Finalize your project proposal and set up the structure for your repository.
+-   Week 2 of project (week of Mon, May 9): Finalize your project proposal, set up the structure for your repository, and conduct peer review on project proposals.

--   Week 3 of project (week of Mon, May 16): Conduct peer review on project proposals, and optionally, submit in an updated version of your proposal.
+-   Week 3 of project (week of Mon, May 16): Continue working on your project, and optionally, submit an updated version of your proposal.

 -   Week 4 of project (week of Mon, May 23): Continue working on your project.